amghannam/Bounded-Post-Correspondence-Solver/README.md

 ## Example Instance

-In the BPCP, the input is a list of pairs of strings, including an integer *k* that represents the maximum possible length of a potential solution sequence.
+In the BPCP, the input is a list of pairs of strings, along with an integer *k* (which must be larger than zero!) that represents the maximum possible length of a potential solution sequence.
 Consider the example list of pairs below:

 ```
  a       ab      bba